 These thinking errors prevent us from accurately understanding the reality around us.
 Even if we have with us all the necessary information or data but we would like to stick to our earlier experiences.

-The second kind of biases is that involve our ego.
-Here the decisions are motivated by our emotions, moods and feelings.
+The second kind of biases is involved our ego.
+Here the decisions are motivated by our emotions, moods, and feelings.
 Social influences such as peer pressure, or what others will think become the basis of our biases.
 Such biases invariably lead to irrational decisions based on distorted perception, inaccurate judgment, and illogical interpretation.

 Indeed, not all biases are bad.
 Psychologists have found that many of our biases serve an adaptive purpose so that we can take quick decisive action based on the available information, especially when we are in a hurry or in any dangerous and threatening situation.

 These biases are rooted deep in our psyche.
 These all biases lead to poor decisions, bad judgments, and imperfect choice-making.
 Sometimes small errors in our decision-making can have wider implications on our lives.
 We never know when any judgmental mistake can have huge ramifications which can affect not only us but also others.

 The time we get up from our bed in the morning and till the time we sleep, we keep on making choices, mostly routine and repetitive but many times fresh choices.
 We are completely unaware of the fact that quite often we make choices wrongly because of cognitive biases.
 Over the past few decades of research, a large number of cognitive biases have been identified.
 More than a hundred biases are documented now.